Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 # 8. References <a class="anchor" id="references"></a>

+* Athey, S. and Imbens, G., 2016.
+Recursive partitioning for heterogeneous causal effects.
+Proceedings of the National Academy of Sciences, 113(27), pp.7353-7360.
 * Devriendt, F., Moldovan, D. and Verbeke, W., 2018.
 A literature survey and experimental evaluation of the state-of-the-art in uplift modeling: A stepping stone toward the development of prescriptive analytics.
 Big data, 6(1), pp.13-41.
 * Gubela, R., Bequé, A., Lessmann, S. and Gebert, F., 2019.
 Conversion uplift in e-commerce: A systematic benchmark of modeling strategies.
 International Journal of Information Technology & Decision Making (IJITDM), 18(03), pp.747-791.
 * Gutierrez, P. and Gérardy, J.Y., 2017, July.
 Causal inference and uplift modelling: A review of the literature.
 In International Conference on Predictive Applications and APIs (pp. 1-13).